Cosmetic Plastic Surgery Statistics

 Otoplasty (Ear Surgery)

-For more information on cosmetic surgery statistics, see the ASAPS website at surgery.org/statistics.html.
+For more information on cosmetic surgery statistics, see the ASAPS website at

 2001 Statistics